wp-plugins/amr-ical-events-list/readme.txt

 http://icalevents.com/documentation/list-types/

-Note that some information may apply to the paid version amr-events - this is usually indicated.
+Note that some information may apply to the paid version amr-events - this is usually indicated. amr-events has much additional functionality, including a taxonomy widget.

 == Changelog ==
+= Version 4.0.23 =
+* Fix: Widget title had a hyperlink to calendar url - latest wp does not like that - weird results.
+Link removed.
+* Fix: with recent update for weekly horizontal, the boxcalendar padding at end of month got slightly broken - fixed.
+* Add: some debug options to measure any timing issues (already can check memory etc), so can tell if it this plugin or some other plugin/theme

 = Version 4.0.22 =
 * Fix: Weekly horizontal calendar was STILL not working correctly . around a month end it behaved like a monthly calendar instead of a weekly schedule.
 * Fix: If you saved the listype 11, it 'lost' the weeks calendar setting and you couldn't get it back without resetting.
 Could set to others, but not to weekscalendar - very weird one to debug and as is often the case it was a stupid typo.